 Read More: TV Shows Like Big Little Lies

 1. Game of Thrones (2011-Present)

-This was an easy guess, the favourite tv series that ever was and will be.
-Notwithstanding the popularity surrounding it, if one looks at the coherence, dramatization, dialogues, music and the storyline first hand, there’s a clear winner among all the tv shows out there.
-Not only ‘Game of Thrones’ has set new standards for other tv shows with each passing episode, it also has created new benchmarks for itself and has been sitting atop those benchmarks with an inexplicable ease.
+This was an easy guess, the favorite tv series that ever was and will be.
+Notwithstanding the popularity surrounding it, if one looks at the coherence, dramatization, dialogues, music, and storyline, there’s a clear winner among all the TV shows out there.
+Not only ‘Game of Thrones’ has set new standards for other TV shows with each passing episode, but it has also created new benchmarks for itself and has been sitting atop those benchmarks with inexplicable ease.
 Surrounding a volley of characters, primarily Tyrion Lannister, Jon Snow, Cersei Lannister, Jaime Lannister, Arya Stark, Sansa Stark, and Daenerys Targaryen, ‘Game of Thrones’ is the epitome of all power struggles leading to a single Iron Throne and numerous takers, with all the stories interwoven in such intricate and impeccable manner that it wouldn’t be possible for one to choose sides at any juncture.
-Not to mention the sudden, shocking deaths, the breathtaking battle scenes (worthy to mention ‘Battle of the Bastards’, ‘The Spoils of War’ etc.), the double standards, the political implications, the fantasy, the gore, and the unfathomable character-depths.
+Not to mention the sudden, shocking deaths, the breathtaking battle scenes (worthy of mention are ‘Battle of the Bastards,’ ‘The Spoils of War,’ etc.), the double standards, the political implications, the fantasy, the gore, and the unfathomable character-depths.
 ‘Game of Thrones’ has always been more than a mere television show, a phenomenon.
-And the television series of the century in making.
-Fingers crossed.

 Read More: Shows Like ‘Game of Thrones’